Turnkey Solution for Data Retention

 Law enforcement agencies and intelligence services regard the access to retained telecom data as a pillar of modern crime investigation and the prevention of terrorism.

 Retained electronic data is regularly used to identify and trace suspects, uncover terrorists’ social networks, or to collect admissible evidence for court proceedings.

 The legal obligation to retain data

+For telecom operators and Internet service providers, data retention means additional investment in support systems that enable them to comply with these laws.
+Clearly, it is not sufficient to simply extend the retention period of billing records as the laws and regulations require additional data and demand strongest data protection.
 Depending on the size and type of operator there are millions to billions of records to be stored every day and operators must be prepared to respond to hundreds to thousands of inquiries per day.